 Mountain Biking in Nepal

-Mountain biking in Nepal is extremely enjoyable with natural trails that fit every kind of rider.
+Mountain biking in Nepal is extremely enjoyable with natural trails that fit every kind of rider beside trekking in Nepal.
 From the beginner level off-roads to single tracks and downhill rides that even the most daring riders need to use their utmost skills to accomplish, Nepal has it all.
 Recent days have even seen enthusiasts diving into trails that were formerly only used for trekking, including Annapurna, Everest, and Rara.
 It’s an adventurous journey to hit the narrow and dangerous trails, feel close to nature and get that ultimate adrenaline rush we want.
 However, bikers ought to stick to some rules while going on these trips as small mistakes could lead to disastrous consequences that could result in getting stranded alone in the wilderness and calling for emergency rescue.

 Here are a few tips that would help you during your Mountain Biking Trips in Nepal: